ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 published: false
 ---

-Collection repeat is Ionic's solution for scrolling huge lists.
+Collection repeat is Ionic's buttery-smooth solution for scrolling huge lists.
 Inspired by [iOS's UITableView](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UITableViewDelegate_Protocol/index.html), we switch out elements as the user scrolls so that only the minimum necessary elements are rendered.
 We released our first version of collection repeat [last year](http://ionicframework.com/blog/collection-repeat/) have been improving it since then.
 Recently, we identified some huge potential performance increases and decided a complete refactor was necessary.

 Before we dive into the details, let’s talk about how collection repeat works at the most basic level.